imageworks/OpenColorIO-Configs/aces_1.0.1/README.md

 - Raw, colorspace: Raw
 - Log, colorspace: ACEScc

-Considerations for custom config generation
+Considerations for custom config generation:

 - The choice of a single Display and many Views may not align well with the implementation of OCIO in an application.
 	- If you would like to generate a config that contains multiple Displays, with a small number of Views for each, review the config generation script's '--createMultipleDisplays' option.